Caucasus and Iran Tour

 Day 4: Baku – Shamakhi – Maraza – Lahic – Sheki (Azerbaijan) [B,L,D]

 After breakfast drive to the Shamakhi district.
 Visit the town of Shemakha, Diri Baba Tomb and Yeddi Gumbez.
 Shemakha was the capital of Shirvan Kingdom for several centuries.
 Yeddi Gumbaz (The Seven Cupolas) Mausoleum is the burial place for members of the royal families of the Shirvanshahs.
 Visit famous Lahij village in Ismayilli district.
 Many of the 2,000 people living in Lahij are involved in ancient crafts such as engraved copper work and carpet weaving.
 In the mid-XIX Century, there were more than 200 workshops in Lahij.
 Traders discovered Lahij crafts many centuries ago and sold them for unreasonable prices at bazaars in Baghdad (now Iraq), Shiraz (now Iran) and other Middle Eastern cities.
 Stop by a copper workshop for an impromptu lesson in ancient craftsmanship you’ll get to see copper-smiths use small mallets to decorate plates, trays, jugs, goblets and pitchers, just as their ancestors have done for centuries.
 Lunch and dinner at local restaurants.
 Overnight in Sheki.

 Day 5: Sheki (Azerbaijan) [B,L,D]

 After breakfast visit the Palace of Sheki Khans (XVIII A.D.) where is the most outstanding and valuable monument of the XVIII Century Azerbaijan.
 Then drive to village Kish to visit The Albanian Church.
 Legend says that the church was built in 78 AD, but the researchers place it a few centuries later.
 After lunch visit the Sheki Bazaar and look at the various local handicrafts including scarves, unique boxes, a plethora of sweets, confections and local sweet bakery.
-Dinner and overnight in Sheki.
+Overnight in Sheki.

 Day 6: Sheki – Lagodekhi – Telavi (Azerbaijan/Georgia) [B,L,D]